BaderNader321/Business-Insight-360/README.md

 Looking deeper into the **Profit & Loss Statement**:

 1. **Gross Margin %**
    - **GM%:** 38.08%
    - Driven by a Gross Margin of **$1,422.88M**, calculated as the difference between Net Invoice Sales and Manufacturing Costs.

 2. **Net Profit %**
-  - Net profit is heavily impacted by **Operational Expenses**, which stand at **$1,945.30M**.
+   - Net profit is heavily impacted by **Operational Expenses** like marketing and promotions, which stand at **$1,945.30M**.
    - Since operational costs exceed the Gross Margin, the result is an overall net loss for the company.

 ##### **Additional Insights from the P&L Statement**